Urrieles Massif

 The Urrieles Massif or the Central Massif is a mountainous massif in the north of Spain, one of the three massifs that make up the Picos de Europa, and in turn, one of the stretches of the Cantabrian Massif belonging to the Cantabrian Range.
 The other two massifs are the Cornión and Ándara.
 Of the three, it is the tallest.
+The unique formation of the massif is the result of glacial activity.

 Administratively, it belongs to the autonomous communities of the Principality of Asturias, Cantabria, and Castilla y León.

 Geography

 Located between the valleys carved by the rivers Cares and Duje is the Central Massif, without doubt one of the most rugged and vertical of the Picos de Europa.
 Possessing the greatest height of the three massifs, as 38 of its summits rise above 2,500 meters, 14 of them being over 2,600 meters.
 Only Peña Santa, on the Western massif, would be in that group of 38 mountains above 2,500 meters.